Manage access control for projects

 Complete the following step if you select **Restricted** visibility.

-5. Navigate to the **Users** tab in the project, and click **Add user** button to invite specific users to the restricted project.
+5. Navigate to the **Users** tab in the project, and click the **Add user** button to invite specific users to the restricted project.

 <Warning>